The End is the Beginning

 Sidonis merely waved his hand in acknowledgement before taking his leave.

 "Can you believe that, Tib?
-Like I didn't have enough to be working on then to go and do some hand holding!"
+Like I didn't have enough to be working on then to go and do hand holding!"

 Tiberius merely tilted his head and looked at Gaius with an unreadable expression on his face.